-161. This power, while employed for the benefit of the community and in accordance with the trust and purposes of the government, is an undoubted prerogative that the executive has, and it is never called into question.
+161. This power, while employed for the benefit of the community and in accordance with the trust and purposes of the government, is an undoubted prerogative \cdot that the executive has, and it is never called into question.
 The people seldom if ever think with careful precision about the executive's prerogative.
 They are far from examining it as long as it is used to some extent for and not obviously against the good of the people.
 If a question does arise between the executive power and the people about something claimed as a prerogative, the dispute is easily decided by considering whether the disputed exercise of the prerogative tends to the good or to the harm of the people.

 162. It is easy to conceive that in the early days of governments, when commonwealths were not much bigger than families, they had very few laws; their governors were like fathers watching over them for their good, and the government was almost all prerogative.
 A few established laws were all that was needed, and the ruler's discretion and care supplied the rest.
-But when mistake or flattery prevailed with weak monarchs to use this power for their own private ends and not for the public good, the people had to have laws that explicitly set limits to the prerogative with respect to matters in which they had found disadvantage from it.
+But when weak monarchs were led to use this power for their own private ends and not for the public good (being led to this by their own mistakes, or by the flattery of others), the people had to have laws that explicitly set limits to the prerogative with respect to matters in which they had found it working to their disadvantage.
 Thus the people found that they had to declare limitations of prerogative, where previously they and their ancestors had given the utmost latitude to monarchs who used the latitude only in the right way, namely for the good of their people.